McLibel case: Media

 The documentary features courtroom reconstructions of the trial.
 It also features interviews with Eric Schlosser (author of the 2001 book Fast Food Nation), Morgan Spurlock (writer/director of the 2004 film Super Size Me), Keir Starmer (who provided free legal support to the McLibel defendants for many years) and Howard Lyman who appeared on The Oprah Winfrey Show about Mad Cow disease.

-Chapter 5 of Paul Lewis and Rob Evans' 2012 book Undercover: The True Story of Britain's Secret Police is titled "McSpies".
-In recounting the history of the Special Demonstration Squad (SDS) it recounts the involvement of Bob Lambert and John Dines in the activities which led up to the trial.

 In April 2022 the case was the subject for a programme in the BBC Radio 4 series The Reunion.